 Reaction in the hours after these votes focused upon the Levin amendment as a defeat for pro-CAFE forces - which it was, in a sense, although the resumption of a role for NHTSA in establishing fuel economy targets could be significant.
-However, the ramifications of the Miller amendment may prove a potent offset, depending upon how much of the light truck fleet comes to be exempted from higher CAFE requirements.
-The Senate passed S. 517 (88-11) on April 25, 2002.
-Shortly before the final vote, it voted 57-42 to table an amendment offered by Senators Carper and Specter to require a reduction of 1 million b/d in transportation sector fuel consumption.
+However, the ramifications of the Miller amendment could prove a potent offset to NHTSA rulemakings, depending upon how much of the light truck fleet comes to be exempted from higher CAFE requirements.
+The Senate passed S. 517 (88-11) on April 25, 2002, substituting the bill's language for H.R.
+4. Shortly before final passage, the Senate voted 57-42 to table an amendment offered by Senators Carper and Specter to require a reduction of 1 million b/d (barrels/day) in transportation sector fuel consumption.
 The amendment and its proposed reduction in fuel use was perceived by some as an arbitrary target and an indirect way of securing a significant increase in CAFE.
 Opponents argued that the Senate had already voted for NHTSA to conduct a rulemaking, and that the Senate had, in the Levin amendment, rejected setting specific targets, whether it be CAFE standards or specific reductions in fuel consumption.